This is Your Body on Stress

 As you can see, learning how to trigger your body’s parasympathetic (aka “rest + digest”) system is an important part of learning how to de-stress.

-Some simple tips
+A few simple tips

-One of the most important things you can do to help destress (without necessarily removing the outside stressor) is to take short “breathing breaks” during the course of the day where you sit quietly and focus on your breathing.
+One of the most important things you can do to destress (without necessarily removing the outside stressor) is to take short “breathing breaks” during the course of the day where you sit quietly and focus on your breathing.
 Calming your breathing physically calms your body.
 The exhale shifts your body into parasympathetic.

 Here are some other quick and easy practical tips:

-• Go outside for a short walk, burn off those stress hormones
+Go outside for a short walk, burn off those stress hormones

-• Listen to calming music (I love biurnal beats, find a frequency like 432 Hz or 741 Hz)
+Listen to calming music (I love biurnal beats, find a frequency like 432 Hz or 741 Hz)

-• Take a short technology break and read (from a real book!).
+Take a short technology break and read (from a real book!).
 You’ll find yourself relaxing almost immediately.

 Taking a few stress breaks during the course of the day isn’t “weak.”
 It’s actually STRONG, because it helps you take back control.
 Shifts you into rest and digest and gives you the ability to regain more time long term and to keep going without depleting your body.